AnEscapist/MachineLearning-DeepLearning/Chapter 3 - Classification/Decision Tree/README.md

 ```
 The entropy of Game A is greater than that of Game B, so the nondeterminacy of A is higher than B.
-Simply sppeaking, Game B is in a stage of either rising or descent, it is highly predictable of its future, so it has a lower entropy.
+Simply sppeaking, Game B is in a stage of either rising or descent, it is highly predictable of its future,
+so it has a lower entropy.
 However, Game A has a more nondeterminacy than Game B, therefore A has a higher entropy.
 ```

+# Information Gain

+## Definition

+In general terms, the expected information gain is the change in information entropy H from a prior state to a state that takes some information as given.